Endpoint Factorization for Semileptonic Decays of Boosted and Resonant Off-Shell Top Quarks with a Large-Radius Bottom Jet: Introduction

 Currently, there are two main approaches for making theoretical predictions for the production and the decay of top quark.
-One is based on the the narrow-width (NW) limit and the other employs full off-shell computations in fixed-order perturbation theory.
+One is based on the narrow-width (NW) limit and the other employs full off-shell computations in fixed-order perturbation theory.
 In the NW approach (see e.g. Refs.~\cite{Uhlemann:2008pm,Fuchs:2014ola}), the top quark is treated as an on-shell long-lived asymptotic particle.
 The approach, which simply neglects off-shell and non-factorizable effects, yields a convenient factorization of the production and decay dynamics.
-In the context of $e^+e^-\to t\bar t+X$, QCD corrections have been determined for the total inclusive cross section up to ${\cal O}(\alpha_s^3)$~\cite{Hoang:2008qy,Kiyo:2009gb}, and differential $t\bar t$ production cross sections are available at ${\cal O}(\alpha_s^2)$~\cite{Gao:2014nva,Gao:2014eea,Chen:2016zbz,Bernreuther:2023jgp}.\footnote{The corresponding one-loop electroweak corrections were calculated a long time ago in Ref.~\cite{Fujimoto:1987hu,Beenakker:1991ca,Fleischer:2003kk}.} Differential calculations for the top quark semileptonic decay have been been provided up to ${\cal O}(\alpha_s^2)$~\cite{Gao:2012ja,Brucherseifer:2013iv} with first results presented even at ${\cal O}(\alpha_s^3)$~\cite{Chen:2023osm}.
+In the context of $e^+e^-\to t\bar t+X$, QCD corrections have been determined for the total inclusive cross section up to ${\cal O}(\alpha_s^3)$~\cite{Hoang:2008qy,Kiyo:2009gb}, and differential $t\bar t$ production cross sections are available at ${\cal O}(\alpha_s^2)$~\cite{Gao:2014nva,Gao:2014eea,Chen:2016zbz,Bernreuther:2023jgp}.\footnote{The corresponding one-loop electroweak corrections were calculated a long time ago in Ref.~\cite{Fujimoto:1987hu,Beenakker:1991ca,Fleischer:2003kk}.} Differential calculations for the top quark semileptonic decay have been provided up to ${\cal O}(\alpha_s^2)$~\cite{Gao:2012ja,Brucherseifer:2013iv} with first results presented even at ${\cal O}(\alpha_s^3)$~\cite{Chen:2023osm}.
 We refer to~\cite{Chen:2022wit} (and references therein) for the two-loop QCD and the available electroweak corrections to the inclusive top quark width.
 The concept of the NW limit is also the basis of state-of-the-art Monte-Carlo multi-purpose event generators (supplemented by Breit-Wigner-type smearing of the top quark mass to model some of the off-shell effects)~\cite{Bierlich:2022pfr,Bewick:2023tfi,Sherpa:2024mfk} and many experimental analyses (see e.g.\ Ref.~\cite{CMS:2024irj}).
 In the off-shell fixed-order approach, full matrix element calculations for final states compatible with top decays are carried out.
 Here the decaying top quark is just one of all other possible intermediate states.
 The method accounts for resonant and non-resonant effects and also for the full set of QCD corrections including the non-factorizable ones.
 The computations are, however, more involved when the top quark takes the role of a virtual intermediate state, so that the current precision is limited to the ${\cal O}(\alpha_s)$ level as far as QCD corrections are concerned.
 So far, fully differential ${\cal O}(\alpha_s)$ off-shell fixed-order calculations have been provided for leptonically decaying top quarks (i.e.\ $e^+e^-\to j_b j_{b}\ell^-{\ell'}^+\bar{\nu}_{\ell}\nu_{\ell'}$) in Refs.~\cite{Guo:2008clc,Liebler:2015ipp,ChokoufeNejad:2016qux} and for the semileptonic final state (i.e.\ $e^+e^-\to j_b j_{b} j j {\ell}^+ \nu_{\ell'}$) in Ref.~\cite{Denner:2023grl}.
+The corresponding NLO QCD calculations for hadron colliders have been provided in Refs.~\cite{Denner:2012yc,Cascioli:2013wga,Jezo:2016ujg}, with first steps towards NNLO precision discussed very recently in Ref.~\cite{Buonocore:2025fqs}.